97morningstar/COSC-3380-PointOfSale/README.md

 > Pull requests or PRs are basically how you merge your changes with the master code.
 They will be revised by a member of the group and that member will post comments on your code and ask you to fix those.

 1. Once you push your code you will see a green message saying if you want to create a pull request.
-Always do a pull request to heroku-deply as it is the main branch.
+Always do a pull request to heroku-deploy as it is the main branch.
 Do not delete your own branch as you will continue to use it.
-2. You can also click on Pull request and open one there.
+2. You can also click on Pull Request and open one there.

 ## Tech Stack